31 May Cataracts

 The waiting list is approximately 12 to 18 months, so prompt referral from your optometrist is vital.

 Cataract surgery costs approx €3,000 per eye, and many opt to have it performed under their private health insurance scheme, where the waiting lists are much shorter.

-This occurs when the very back layer of the crytalline lens (which is not removed during initial surgery) becomes cloudy.
+This occurs when the very back layer of the crystalline lens (which is not removed during initial surgery) becomes cloudy.

-This is a short 5-10 minute procedure and is normally carried out in the examination room.
+This is a short 5-10 minute procedure and is normally carried out in the consultants examination room.